Undetectable Equals Untransmittable

 - It will prevent pregnancy.
 There are numerous types of contraception available to prevent pregnancy.

 Does U=U apply to non-sexual transmission of HIV?

-Advances in HIV treatment provide an innovative approach to reducing mother-to-child HIV transmission.
-A female living with HIV who maintains an undetectable viral load during pregnancy, labor, and delivery—and the infant takes HIV medication for a few weeks after delivery—has a 1% or less risk of transmitting HIV to her child.
+Advances in HIV treatment provide an innovative approach to reducing perinatal HIV transmission.
+If a woman living with HIV maintains an undetectable viral load during pregnancy, labor, and delivery, and the infant receives HIV medication for a few weeks after birth, the risk of transmitting HIV to the child is 1% or less.
 However, an undetectable viral load does not eliminate the risk of transmitting HIV through breastfeeding.
 Since there is a low risk of transmitting HIV through breastfeeding, the CDC recommends females living with HIV avoid breastfeeding.